 In your digital workplace plan, start with articulating the business challenge(s) you are trying to solve.
-In general, a digital workplace helps to solve one of four key business challenges:
+Generally, a digital workplace helps to solve one of four key business challenges:

-During our strategic consulting sessions, our consultants work with you to identify and prioritize the business challenges, key requirements and propose the best solutions to address them.
+During your strategic consulting sessions, our consultants work with you to identify and prioritize business challenges, proposing the best solutions to address them.
 These challenges are a good place to start when creating a value proposition statement and an executive summary for your digital workplace.

 |Playbook Tip: Sample value proposition statement|

 Our company struggles with isolated knowledge of their workers and our employees have a limited understanding of organizational expertise.
 Corporate knowledge is currently trapped in the minds, memory, and messages of our workforce, and these barriers hamper productivity, decrease employee awareness, and cripple innovation.
 By implementing a digital workplace solution, it will help to break down the barriers by creating connections between the people, information, and processes our employees need in order to do their jobs more efficiently and effectively.
 It will make you more agile, productive, and competitive.

 Note: There isn't one way to measure the impact of your digital workplace.
 Every company is different – in requirements, business objectives, culture, and way of doing business.
 While most executives can inherently understand the value of increased dialog, greater engagement, and better knowledge sharing in the workplace, they can be difficult to measure.

 Understanding your business requirements

 Focusing on key business challenges and workplace personas, you can better understand your organization's business requirements.
 Looking on these challenges, personas, and requirements at the same time, you can begin to prioritize the solutions that will have the biggest impact on your organization.